Who should stain your log home?

-Now that you are the proud owner of a beautiful log home, you want to make sure it stays looking great!
-You realize that the home cannot be left unprotected.
+Now that you have this beautiful log home, you want to make sure it stays that way.
+You realize that you cannot leave it unprotected.
 But who should be in charge of the maintenance?

 Let’s take a look at all three options.

 It is not uncommon for someone that builds a new log home to be the first one to stain it.
 Sometimes finances at the end of construction are tight and staining & painting area good way to save money.
 Plus, the equipment needed is readily available.

 - Power washer or media blaster